 Looking for a regal address to build his fine home, John Reagan bought a lot in the posh Kountze Place suburb in present-day North Omaha.
 Established by Omaha pioneer Herman Kountze, Kountze Place was built out to attract the city’s prominent families.
 As a streetcar suburb with a dedicated line running up North 24th Street, Kountze Place also had fine electric lamps lined curbed streets while the lots were already served by essential building blocks like running water and sewage.
 All this was part of Kountze’s plot for hosting the 1898 Trans-Mississippi Exposition on this land, and it worked for drawing Reagan in.

 Built to be a stout, strong-looking home, the Reagan House surely housed some wheelin’ and dealin’ back in the day.
-It’s design is called Neo-Classical because of the tall columns, high windows, and overall feeling that you’re walking back into ancient Greece and Rome when you walk into the house.
+It’s design was called Neo-Classical because of the tall columns, high windows, and overall feeling that you’re walking back into ancient Greece and Rome when you walk into the house.

 Soon after, like with several other large homes in Kountze Place, it was advertised as an apartment.
 At first, the entire house was for rent.
 An advertisement in the Omaha World-Herald in 1921 said,